A REST Profile for the Model Context Protocol — Draft Proposal

 A conformant service MUST support at least one of the following client registration mechanisms:

-1. Client Metadata Documents (preferred) — The AI platform publishes a stable document at a well-known URL (e.g., https://anthropic.com/.well-known/oauth-client.json) describing its client identity, redirect URIs, and capabilities.
+• Client Metadata Documents (preferred) — The AI platform publishes a stable document at a well-known URL (e.g., https://anthropic.com/.well-known/oauth-client.json) describing its client identity, redirect URIs, and capabilities.
 The service fetches this document and uses it as the client record.
-This avoids per-session registration overhead and gives services a stable identity to associate with the AI client.

-2. Dynamic Client Registration (RFC 7591) — The service's authorization server accepts registration requests from unknown clients at runtime.
-This is more flexible but creates operational complexity (many ephemeral client records).
+• Dynamic Client Registration (RFC 7591) — The service’s authorization server accepts registration requests from unknown clients at runtime.
+This is already recommended by the MCP specification.

-3. Pre-registered client IDs (fallback) — The service publishes documentation where AI platform developers can manually register and obtain a client_id.
-This works but does not scale to the long tail of services.
+• Pre-registered client IDs (fallback) — The service publishes documentation where AI platform developers can manually register and obtain a client_id.

 Error responses MUST use appropriate HTTP status codes and SHOULD return a JSON body with a human-readable message field: